nguyentranminhluan/imagebinarizer/README.md

 ### Thresholds customization
-One interesting feature of this project is to customize the threshold for each color when perform binarization to have a better binarized result.
+One interesting feature of this project is to customize the thresholds for each primary color when perform binarization to have a better binarized result.
 Use the following command to setup thresholds' values:
 ~~~shell
 dotnet ImageBinarizer.dll --input-image <your image input path (c:\path\inputImage.png)> --output-image <your image output path (c:\path\output.txt)> --redthreshold 100 --greenthreshold 100 --bluethreshold 100
 ~~~
-The image below shows the differences between Normal Binarization (the left one) and customized Thresholds Binarization (the right one):
+The image below shows the differences between Normal Binarization (the left one) and Customized Thresholds Binarization (the right one):
 <img src="/images/thresholdCustomize.png">

-Customized Gray threshold can also be provided while performing binarization with the following command:
+Customized Gray Threshold can also be provided while performing binarization with the following command:
 ~~~shell
 dotnet ImageBinarizer.dll --input-image <your image input path (c:\path\inputImage.png)> --output-image <your image output path (c:\path\output.txt)> --gs --greythreshold 100
 ~~~

 ### Futher development
-Image contour recognition is an interesting subject.
-Right now it can be done with some tries in thresholds setup and give the result as shown below.
+Image Contour Recognition is an interesting subject.
+It helps users to get the shape of objects to apply to other applications such as object detection in machine learning.
+Right now, Image Contour Recognition can be done with some tries in thresholds setup and give the result as shown below.

 <img src="/images/Contour.png">

-In the future development, a new function can be created to detect the contour automatically without trying different sets of threshold setup.
+For future development, a new function will be created to detect the contour automatically without trying different sets of threshold setup.

 ## Another Examples for Image Binarization
+Below are some more examples for image binarization.

 <img src="/images/flower.png" width="400">   <img src="/images/Car.png" width="400">
 <img src="/images/house.png">